The following income can be subtracted/deducted from your New Mexico return:

 Deduction for New Mexico Medical Care Savings Account

 Deduct contributions you made during the tax year to the New Mexico Education Trust Fund (to an account in one of the New Mexico-approved Section 529 college savings plans) for each beneficiary.
-Contributions include the principal and earnings portion of amounts rolled over to a New Mexico-approved Section 529 college savings plan account from a non-New Mexico-approved Section 529 college savings plan.

 Military Active Duty Pay

 Enter the pay, wages or salaries paid to you or your spouse for active duty military service in the armed forces of the United States, if it was included in the federal adjusted gross income and reported on line 9 of Form PIT-1.
-This exemption from state income tax applies to residents and non-residents of New Mexico.

 Medical Care Expenses Deduction